Bohara-Rahul/quizApi/README.md

 ### This API receives the question and answer from the client in json format and, it sends back the response in json format.

-## Installing dependencies from requirements.txt file
+## Run pip3 install -r requirements.txt  to install dependencies from requirements.txt file

 ## URL Endpoints